omniedgeio/omniedge-frontend/markdowndocs/Docs/Others.md

 ---
-title: FAQ
+title: Others
-description: Frequest asked questions about omniedge. what is OmniEdge?
+description: Other questions about omniedge. what is OmniEdge?
 How long does it take to set up OmniEdge? etc
-route: Doc / FAQ
+route: Doc / OTHERS
 index: 6
 thumbnail: /assets/OmniEdgeall0.5.png
 ---
-# FAQ
+# Others

 ----